oVirt/ovirt-site/source/develop/release-management/features/network/networking-api-security-groups.html.md

 rules cannot be triggered from the API itself.

-To avoid the need to create the rules beforehand, these ACLs will be created - if the feature is activated - the first time a port not bound to any group is added.
+To avoid the need to create the rules beforehand, these ACLs will be provisioned when a port having the *port-security* attribute set is first created.

 The DHCP related rules will be provisioned after the respective group is created, and as part os the [create subnet](#creating-a-subnet-on-top-of-a-network)